-Cornwall Council recognises that we can’t solve all the issues that communities face on our own and we work with our elected members, local councils and other key partners to coordinate our activities.
+Cornwall Council recognises that we can’t solve all the issues that communities face on our own.
+We work with our elected members, local councils and other key partners to coordinate our activities.

-We do this through our Localism Service and our 19 community networks, which are based around groupings of parishes and electoral divisions.
-The 19 community network areas are: Bodmin; Bude; Caradon; Camborne, Pool and Redruth; Camelford; China Clay area; Cornwall Gateway; Falmouth and Penryn; Hayle and St Ives; Helston and South Kerrier; Launceston; Liskeard and Looe; Newquay and St Columb; West Penwith, St Agnes and Perranporth; St Austell; St Blazey, Fowey and Lostwithiel; Truro and Roseland; Wadebridge and Padstow (please see list of area network links at the bottom of this page).
+We do this through our Localism Service and our 19 community networks.
+These are based around groupings of parishes and electoral divisions.
+The 19 community network areas are: Bodmin; Bude; Caradon; Camborne, Pool and Redruth; Camelford; China Clay area; Cornwall Gateway; Falmouth and Penryn; Hayle and St Ives; Helston and South Kerrier; Launceston; Liskeard and Looe; Newquay and St Columb; West Penwith, St Agnes and Perranporth; St Austell; St Blazey, Fowey and Lostwithiel; Truro and Roseland; Wadebridge and Padstow (please see list of area network links in the menu).

 The community networks are managed by the Community Network Managers.

 You can use the online mapping system to view a map of the community network areas.

 What are community networks?